-One transcript of high school credit will be issued without charge.
-A \$5.00 fee will be required for each additional transcript.
+Official transcripts of high school credit will be issued without charge.
 A transcript will not be issued if the student has an unpaid bill at the academy.

 Graduation Honors

 Students who have a cumulative GPA for seven semesters of 3.00 or above will be graduated with honors according to the following scale: